That-Other-Game-Engine/TOGE/README.md

 - [ ] support mipmaps
 - [ ] write a wrapper for the library for another language
     - [ ] Push all of the Logging functions into a single polymorphic function

+I hope everyone can enjoy this and maybe even contribute